Updated: Sep 6

 What is Irritable Bowel Syndrome?

-Irritable bowel syndrome (IBS) is a common gastrointestinal disorder that affects the large intestine (colon).
-It is characterized by symptoms such as abdominal pain, bloating, gas, diarrhoea, and constipation.
-The severity and frequency of these symptoms can vary widely from person to person.
+Irritable bowel syndrome (IBS) is a prevalent gastrointestinal disorder that affects the large intestine (colon).
+It is characterized by symptoms such as abdominal pain, bloating, gas, diarrhea, and constipation.
+The severity and frequency of these symptoms can vary significantly from person to person.

-IBS is a functional disorder, which means that it is not caused by a specific disease or structural abnormality in the intestine.
-Instead, it is thought to be caused by a combination of factors, including abnormal muscle contractions in the intestine, changes in the balance of bacteria in the gut, and sensitivity to certain foods.
-Stress, anxiety, and other emotional issues can also play a role in the development and exacerbation of IBS symptoms.
+IBS is categorized as a functional disorder, which implies that it does not stem from a specific disease or structural abnormality in the intestine.
+Instead, it is believed to result from a combination of factors, including irregular muscle contractions in the intestine, alterations in the gut's bacterial composition, and sensitivity to particular foods.
+Additionally, emotional factors such as stress and anxiety can contribute to the development and exacerbation of IBS symptoms.

 There is no specific test to diagnose IBS, and it is often diagnosed based on the presence of specific symptoms and a physical examination.
 If other conditions, such as inflammatory bowel disease or celiac disease, are ruled out, a diagnosis of IBS may be made.